ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 62d87a6ba569ee81014c2641f52bea36
 ~~~

-The key derivation for the Encapsulated Response uses both the encapsulated KEM
+The key derivation for the encapsulated response uses both the encapsulated KEM
 key from the request and a randomly selected nonce.
 This produces a salt of:

 ~~~ hex-dump